GuildCrafts/web-development-js/_goals/111-Tweet-reGenerator_with_Node.md

   - [ ] At a random time in the future
   - [ ] At a specific time in the future
 - [ ] Users can view which saved tweets have been re-tweeted and when.
+- [ ] UI provides an attractive, intuitive user experience.
+- [ ] Code is readable and well organized.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ### Stretch